kerezsiz42/scanner-operator2/README.md

 ### Testing the Current Setup

-After these modifications the `Reconcile` method checks if the database connection (r.Db) is nil, it tries to establish one using database.GetDatabase() and exits if it fails.
+After these modifications, the `Reconcile` method checks if the database connection (r.Db) is nil.
+If it is, it attempts to establish a connection using database.GetDatabase() and exits if the attempt fails.
 Similarly, if the HTTP server (r.Server) is not running, it creates a new server instance and starts it asynchronously.
-Errors during server startup are logged, and the application exits if the server cannot be started.
+Errors that occur during server startup are logged, and the application exits if the server cannot be started.
 If both components are successfully initialized, the method logs a successful reconciliation and returns without errors.

 ```go
 // internal/controller/scanner_controller.go